Car Accident Lawyers

 The car accident compensation benefits you may receive as a result of your claim will depend on the seriousness of injuries you sustained and whether you were wholly at fault in the accident.
 You can make a car accident compensation claim even if you were not a driver in the accident.
 You could be a driver, passenger, pedestrian, cyclist or motorcycle rider.

 What does car accident compensation cover?

-If you were injured in a car accident, you may be entitled to the CTP benefits including income support payments, medical expenses, funeral expenses, vocational rehabilitation and compensation for pain and suffering depending on your circumstances.
+If you were injured in a car accident, you may be entitled to the car accident compensation benefits including income support payments, medical expenses, funeral expenses, vocational rehabilitation and compensation for pain and suffering depending on your circumstances.
 If you committed a serious driving offence in the accident or were driving an uninsured vehicle, you may not be able to receive benefits.